gmierz/mozdetect/README.md

 ## Running

-Next, run the following to build the package, and install dependencies:
+Next, run the following to build the package, and install dependencies.
+This step can be skipped though since `uv run` will implicitly build the package:

 ```
 uv sync